Natural Language Processing in the Legal Domain: The Growth of Legal NLP Across Various Tasks

-In addition to the more lawyer-centric perspective of legal work, the space of NLP \& Law tasks can be considered through the lens of engineering.
-Relevant engineering tasks could include machine summarization, translation, classification, retrieval, etc. Of course, these perspectives will often intersect.
-Consider a paper which explores automated extraction of keywords from a patent claim in order to support the search for prior art (i.e. other relevant patents).\cite{rossi2018query} This paper can be characterized as a patent paper from a substantive law perspective and as an information retrieval type paper from an engineering perspective.
-Recognizing this dualism attaches to the vast majority of papers in our corpus, we will---for the purposes of our analysis---privilege the engineering perspective on Legal NLP tasks.
-While certainly not the only way one could subdivide the space, Table \ref{tab} offers an engineering-centric taxonomy of Legal NLP tasks. \\ \\ Leveraging our taxonomy, we qualitatively reviewed each of the papers in our corpus and determined the relevant engineering category for the work contained therein.
-While most papers fit squarely within one particular category, there were some papers which combined two or more engineering tasks.
-Figure \ref{fig:2} reflects the temporal distribution of papers by engineering task. \\ \\ Subdividing the activity by categories yields interesting results: The general trend---upwards and to the right---is carried through most but not all categories.
-However, both Summarization and Classification show a change of pace around 2018 or 2019.
-Information Retrevial, on the other hand, shows fairly stable interest over time.
-Both Resources and Pre-Processing papers increase over time with the general stable increase of papers. \\ \\ Some applications, such as Machine Summarization and Text Generation, have seen little activity compared to the more popular fields of Classification and Information Extraction.
-Given the current interest in text generation through popular exposure to applications such as ChatGPT, we expect a marked increase in the volume of Text Generation papers in the decade to come.
+Parallel to the above lawyer-centric perspective, Legal NLP tasks can also be examined from an engineering angle.
+Relevant engineering tasks include machine summarization, generation, classification, retrieval, etc. These perspectives often intersect.
+Consider a paper that explores the automated extraction of keywords from a patent claim in order to support the search for prior art (i.e. other relevant patents).\cite{rossi2018query} This paper can be characterized as a patent paper from a substantive law perspective and as an information retrieval type paper from an engineering perspective.
+Recognizing that this dualism affects the vast majority of papers in our corpus, we will – for the purposes of our analysis –privilege the engineering perspective on Legal NLP tasks.

+While certainly not the only way one could subdivide the space, Table \ref{tab} offers such an engineering-centric taxonomy of Legal NLP tasks based on an initial subject-matter expert labeling of all papers in our corpus.
+Using this taxonomy, we qualitatively reviewed each of the papers and determined the relevant engineering categor(ies) for the work contained therein.
+Although many papers fit squarely within one particular category, an increasing number of papers contain two or more engineering tasks.
+Figure \ref{fig:2} reflects the temporal distribution of the papers by engineering task for tasks 1--6.